javiermugueta/oke-cluster-start-stop/README.md

 ## purpose
 Starts or stops all the compute nodes of an OKE cluster
 ## notes
-The first time you use the tool or when the session gets invalidated, the tool issues on behalf you an "oci session authenticate" command that opens up a browser for you to log in you cloud account.<br>
+<p>The first time you use the tool or when the session gets invalidated, the tool issues on behalf you an "oci session authenticate" command that opens up a browser for you to log in you cloud account.</p>
-...
+<p>...
-Session was deemed invalid by service<br>
+Session was deemed invalid by service
-    Please switch to newly opened browser window to log in!<br>
+    Please switch to newly opened browser window to log in!
-    Completed browser authentication process!<br>
+    Completed browser authentication process!
-...<br>
+...</p>
 ![Click on Continue](https://github.com/javiermugueta/okecmd/blob/master/a.jpg)
 <br>
 ![Sign in](https://github.com/javiermugueta/okecmd/blob/master/c.jpg)